 We believe that exploring and understanding other people’s faiths and beliefs are rewarding experiences.
 At the Academy we strongly believe that tolerance is gained through knowledge and understanding.
 This is achieved through enhancing students understanding of their place in a culturally diverse society and by providing them with a wealth of opportunities to experience diversity.

 We regularly welcome visitors and speakers from a diverse range of backgrounds to our Academy.
-Workshops on Challenge Days allow students to explore different religions and beliefs as well as interact with individuals from different faiths.
+For example, workshops on Personal Development and SMSC Days allow students to explore different religions and beliefs as well as interact with individuals from different faiths.
 All year groups work with Show Racism the Red Card to challenge stereotypes and to explore attitudes towards immigration and life in multi-cultural Britain.

-Our RE curriculum, which follows the AQA Religious Studies B specification, teaches about a range of faiths, beliefs and cultures.
+Our RE curriculum teaches about a range of faiths, beliefs and cultures.